 Crawfordville is a tiny city located in the state of Georgia.
 With a population of 508 people and just one neighborhood, Crawfordville is the 392nd largest community in Georgia.

 Occupations and Workforce

-When you are in Crawfordville, you'll notice that it is more blue-collar than most other communities in America.
-35.19% of Crawfordville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Crawfordville is a blue-collar town, with 35.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Crawfordville is a city of service providers, construction workers and builders and managers.
 There are especially a lot of people living in Crawfordville who work in healthcare suport services (12.04%), management occupations (10.65%) and food service (10.19%).

 And if you like science, one thing you'll find is that Crawfordville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Setting & Lifestyle

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Crawfordville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Crawfordville has few renters and college students.
 But the biggest reason it is quieter in Crawfordville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Crawfordville may be for you.

 One downside of living in Crawfordville, however, is that residents on average have to contend with a long commute, spending on average 34.13 minutes every day commuting to work.